c0p4c4b4n4/grpc-grpc-java/example1/readme.md

 * Automatic generation of gRPC service and client stubs is available for all required programming languages and platforms.
 * Both the client and server are developed within the same organization, and the application operates in a controlled environment.
 * Your organization has strong standards that benefit from clearly defined client–server contracts specified in *.proto* files.
-* Developers benefit from built-in capabilities, such as advanced request handling — including cancellation, deadlines, retries, flow control, and error handling — as well as authentication, load balancing, and health checking.
+* Developers benefit from built-in gRPC capabilities, such as advanced request handling — including cancellation, deadlines, retries, flow control, and error handling — as well as authentication, load balancing, and health checking.

 However, REST is a more appropriate architecture if the application meets most of the following conditions: